junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Maybe not," Sam says beside them.
 "There is another."
 He gives Dean and Cas a look.

-Lucifer squints at them, "Wait, Michael?
+Lucifer squints at them, "What, Michael?
 You're talking about *Michael*?
 My douchebag brother Michael who's rotting in the Cage, drooling and touching himself everyday?
-And you think *he* has brighter lights than *me*?"
+And you think *he* has brighter light than *me*?
+Please."
 He looks insulted.

-Dean tilts his head in Lucifer's direction, telling Sam, "He's not wrong."
+Dean tilts his head in Lucifer's direction, talking to Sam, "He's not wrong."

 But Cas says, low and urgent, "Is he?
-If Lucifer is only half his light, and with the affect of Cage, Michael would also be weakened, we may actually need both of them.
+If Lucifer is only half his light, and with the affect of Cage, Michael must also be weakened, we may actually need both of them.
 The angel infection comes from Darkness, we would have needed God to cure it.
 Now that we can only get archangels, one is probably not enough."

 "No, we are not getting Michael out of Cage.
 Out of question."
 Dean tells them firmly.
 "Am I the only one didn't forget the last time those two are in the same room?
 That didn't work so well!"

 "You're afraid," Lucifer laughs suddenly with realization.
-"You are afraid Michael would jump you the moment he's out.
+"You are afraid Michael would jump your skin the moment he's out.
 Had to say, learn from your brother, Dean.
 Sam doesn't have any issue walking around me."

 "Shut up," Dean glares at him outrageously, then turns to Sam.
 "Tell him to shut the fuck up!"
 Then back to both of them, "Come on, it's like putting two nuclear together and hope they don't explode!
 What's the odds?"

 "But Dean --"

 "Okay, enough talking!
 We're NOT getting Michael out of Cage.
 End of discussion!"
 His hands fidget on his flannel.
-"I'll see if we can grab some sorry-ass demonic soul for him to chew on, to start with."
+"I'll see if we can grab some sorry-ass demonic souls for him to chew on, to start with."

-"Dean, we may not have enough time for him to recover even if we did -- " Cas starts.
+"Dean, we may not have enough time for him to recover even if we did -- " Cas starts, frowning deep.

 Dean closes his eyes, shaking his head, taking a long breath.
 "One thing I know for sure from the past ten years -- we go down that road, some of us are gonna end up bloody -- first time round was you," he points at Sam, then at Cas, "-- second time was you, and then Sam again, and you again...
 It's like we've been taking turns to get the Death number.
 I lost count of how many times and how many people we've lost.
 If there is any other way, *any* at all, we're *not* putting Michael and Lucifer in the same room.
 For once, we are all here and alive, I'd like to keep it that way, you hear me?"